swartchris8/swartchris8.github.io/_posts/2020-05-21-paper-review-leveraging-unstructured-text-and-knowledge-graph-embeddings-for-bionlp.md

 ![Figure 3 from the paper](/assets/bert_mk_model_overview.png)

-Transformer on the left is BioBERT, Transformer on the right is ERNIE.
+Transformer on the left is BioBERT, Transformer on the right is BERT model for knowledge graph embeddings initialised with TransE graph embeddings.
+I

 ## How are knowledge graphs used with a Transformer?